 - In my example above, I used 4% cash back from a portal.
 This is not a guarantee and portal rates change constantly.
 You have to compare the current rates before you make a purchase, and the best place to do that is CashBackMonitor

-- There are activation fees and shipping charges, but both can be avoided with a little effort.
-You can search Google for codes to waive fees, and premium shipping is free for the first 90 days, per account.
+- There are purchase fees and shipping charges, but premium shipping is free for the first 90 days, per account.

 - The process is not always so neat, and it can get downright annoying.
 Sometimes Amex cancels orders for no reason at all, and you’ll be forced to try again.
 The failed charge is often pending on your credit for a week…